tywysocki/OpenAI/README.md

 }
 ```

-You can look at [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift) for a list of supported models or [OpenAI API Documentation](https://beta.openai.com/docs/models) for additional information on the models.
+For a list of supported models see [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift) and for additional information on the models visit the official [OpenAI API Docs](https://beta.openai.com/docs/models).

 ### [Chat](https://platform.openai.com/docs/api-reference/chat)

 Get responses to chat conversations through ChatGPT (aka GPT-3.5) & GPT-4 (beta).
 Chat models take a series of messages as input, and return a model-generated message as output.
 An example API call looks as follows:

 ```swift
 do {